lj3712/BlockCanvas/ImpetusSpec.md

 8) Input ports must wire to output ports.
 Output ports must wire to input ports.
 9) An output port may wire to any number of input ports.
 10) An input port may only have one wire from an output port.
-11) Ports can have different "types".
-Types must match between input and output ports.
+11) Ports can have different "lengths", equivalent to the number of bits it expects in an impetus.
+Lengths must match between ports.

 ## Data Flow Rules
 12) A block will not begin processing until all of its input ports have waiting impetuses.
 This is called "consuming".